 Frequently asked questions

-Can I use the simplified mileage rate if I’m a delivery driver or Uber driver in Canada?
+Can I use a per-kilometre rate if I’m a delivery driver or Uber driver in Canada?

 Do I need to keep a mileage log if I use the simplified rate?